Calming herbs and botanicals on a warm cream surface

 • You eat even when you're not physically hungry

-This is not random — it's a predictable pattern.
+This is not random.
+It's a predictable pattern.

-How to Break the Cycle
+How to break the cycle

-5. 05Reduce trigger foods in your environment
+5. 05Reduce trigger foods in your environment: make the most automatic choices less visible and less convenient

 When stress is managed: